What We Do

 To create self-employment opportunities for youth between 18 and 30 years of age, our microfinance programme also provides start-up loans for young people looking to start their own businesses.

 Gaza was the initial location for UNRWA microfinance activities, which began in 1991 with an initial capital fund of less than US $500,000.
 Several of our initiatives were also first launched there, including collective loans to groups of women entrepreneurs, in 1994, and microenterprise credit loans, in 1997.
-Over the twenty-two years since the first loans were given, Gaza has accounted for 34 per cent of our microfinance work, receiving a total of 101,965 loans worth US $115.8 million.
+Over the twenty-four years since the first loans were given, Gaza has accounted for 25.5 per cent of our microfinance work, issuing a total of 121,248 loans worth US $158.7 million.

-In the year before hostilities broke out in December 2006, Gazans received 12,000 loans, worth...Read more
+In the year before hostilities broke out in December 2006, Gazans received 12,000 loans,...Read more

-Home to eight branch offices, the West Bank has the most extensive network of the four areas served by the UNRWA microfinance department.
-Although a difficult environment in which to work, both politically and economically, the West Bank is our most profitable area.
-Since the programme’s initiation, in 1996, residents of the West Bank have received 27 per cent of UNRWA’s cumulative lending – 80,997 loans worth a total of US $115.64 million.
+Home to eight branch offices, the West Bank has the most extensive network of the four areas served by the UNRWA Department of Microfinance.
+Since the programme’s initiation in 1996, clients of the West Bank have received 28 per cent of UNRWA cumulative lending – 135,360 loans worth a total of US $189.6 million.

-The economy of the West Bank remains fragile, and donors have an important role in the microfinance industry.
+The economy of the West Bank remains fragile and donors have an important role in the microfinance industry.
 UNRWA is one of the largest lenders in the market.
 In 2017, UNRWA granted 10,343 loans worth US $14.6 million.

 The instability and violence that have affected Syria since 2011 have seriously disrupted the country’s economy, making microfinance work in Syria increasingly difficult and precarious.
-UNRWA recently completed the first in a series of important quarterly reports on socioeconomic conditions in Syria, which has clarified the impact of the conflict on our clients and their households and enterprises.
+To reach out to Palestine refugees, UNRWA completed the mapping survey of Palestine refugees in Syria, which has identified the new areas of the displaced clients and their households and enterprises.
 As it responded to the crisis, existing loan products terms and conditions were developed and a new loan product of Start-Your-Business (SYB) was introduced to meet the needs of internally displaced Palestine...Read more

-The microfinance industry in Jordan is well developed, highly competitive and profitable, and at four per cent of the market, UNRWA is one of the smaller operators.
-Nonetheless, we play an important lending to support education, housing and larger-scale businesses.
-UNRWA's microfinance programme began lending in Jordan in 2003, and we believe that market outreach can grow much larger than it is now, particularly in these areas.
+The microfinance industry in Jordan is well developed, highly competitive and profitable and, with four per cent of the market, UNRWA is one of the smaller operators.
+Nonetheless, we play an important lending role to support education, housing and small and micro-businesses.
+The UNRWA microfinance programme began lending in Jordan in 2003 and we believe that market outreach can grow much larger than it is now, particularly in these areas.

-Our microfinance programme saw the most dramatic growth between 2007 and 2009, which has been matched during the past over the past five years by an average annual growth of five percent.
+Our microfinance programme saw the most dramatic growth over the past five years by an average annual growth of five percent.
 In 2017, the total...Read more